-In today’s gospel, Jesus criticizes Pharisees for failing to see what is important.
+In the gospel for Tuesday of the 28th Week in Ordinary Time, Luke 11:37-41, Jesus criticizes Pharisees for failing to see what is important.
 They were concerned with appearing completely observant, but they missed the heart of the law.
 Their devotion lacked authenticity.

 Our spiritual observances can turn into opportunities to appear "good" and gain esteem in the eyes of other Christians.
 When this happens, we are serving ourselves instead of God.
 This is where the Pharisees went wrong.
 They wanted to follow the law, but their focus was often on appearing pious, rather than knowing the heart of God.

 Jesus suggests almsgiving as a method to purify oneself internally.
 It's more than just giving money; it's an act of compassion, kindness, and understanding.
 It serves as a way to check our priorities, ensuring we're not accumulating wealth or status at the expense of our moral integrity.

 The lesson here is straightforward.
 Instead of focusing solely on external practices or how we're perceived, let's prioritize inner virtues like honesty, compassion, and justice.
 Acts like almsgiving are not just ritualistic tasks but are practical ways to align our inner selves with outward actions.